Why Visit Turkey – 21 Reasons We Love Türkiye

 With so many compelling reasons, your decision for a holiday in this Euro-Asian gem should be clear.
 Our team’s extensive exploration of Türkiye has led us to conclude that it should be at the top of your list.

-Most likely, one of the most important factors when deciding whether to come to Turkey or not is the prices.
+Most likely, one of the most critical factors in deciding whether to come to Turkey is the prices.

 Luckily, Turkey is an affordable country to travel in, even for budget travelers.
-I am going to list prices in USD instead of Turkish lira; given the huge fluctuations that are happening, the rate would be outdated by the time you read this.
+I am going to list prices in USD instead of Turkish lira; given the massive fluctuations, the rate would be outdated by the time you read this.

 Those on the lowest budget should plan to spend 35 USD to 50 USD daily.
 This will get you a good night’s sleep at a hostel, street food, meals, and some activities.

-The cheapest dorm that I’ve found was only 8 USD, and I’ve paid 35 USD on average for a room in a nice hotel!
-Prices go up in touristy areas of the country, such as the Turkish Riviera, but remain affordable.
+The cheapest dorm I’ve found was only 8 USD, and I’ve paid an average of 35 USD for a room in a nice hotel!
+Prices in touristy areas of the country, such as the Turkish Riviera, go up, but remain affordable.

 Cost Of Food In Turkey

-The costs of food will highly depend on what and where you will choose to eat.
+The costs of food will depend heavily on what you choose to eat and where you eat.
 Turkey has a big street food scene – this will be your cheapest option.

-Plenty of stalls often line up the streets, selling traditional Turkish food that costs 1-3 USD, which is shockingly cheap!
+Plenty of stalls on the streets, selling traditional Turkish food tfor1-3 USD, which is shockingly cheap!
 You will also find mid-range restaurants that cost around 10 USD per meal.

 Cost Of Attractions In Turkey

-Attraction costs include entrance fees or tours.
+Attraction costs include entrance fees and tour costs.
 The Blue Mosque and the Grand Bazaar are free entrances, while a day trip from Antalya to Side and its ancient sites costs only 20 USD.
 Entry to museums rarely costs more than 5 USD.

 Note: As of January 15th, 2024, Hagia Sophia Grand Mosque has introduced a distinct policy for tourists and worshippers.
 If you’re visiting for cultural exploration, there’s now a 25 euro entry fee.
 This ticket grants you access to the gallery floor, where you can admire the sanctuary’s stunning Ottoman and Byzantine features, including the historic mosaics.